eaon/notcoal/README.md

 See `notcoal --help` for supplying alternative values.
-However if you're fine with the defaults, you can just symlink `$maildir/.notmuch/hooks/post-new` to `notcoal`!
+However if you're fine with the defaults, you can just symlink `$maildir/.notmuch/hooks/post-new` to `~/.cargo/bin/notcoal`!

 ## Thanks

-[vhdirk](https://github.com/vhdirk/) for `notmuch-rs`, which made this crate possible in the first place, [antifuchs' gmail-britta](https://github.com/antifuchs/gmail-britta/) for inspiring the name, and [Recurse Center](https://www.recurse.com/), for hosting a supportive community 💟
+[vhdirk](https://github.com/vhdirk/) for `notmuch-rs`, which made this crate possible in the first place, [antifuchs' gmail-britta](https://github.com/antifuchs/gmail-britta/) for inspiring the name, and [Recurse Center](https://www.recurse.com/), for creating a supportive environment 💟